Markoudstaal/node-contacthandler/README.md

 Example: `"<p>New email by $name, $email, $phone: $message</p>"`

+Each parameter can only be used once except for $email which can be used twice.
+Unlimited usage will be added soon.

 Pass the POST data in JSON to the server as follows:

 ```